alkadask/Puncta_analysis/README.md

 Code for analyzing puncta distribution of labeled proteins in C. elegans touch receptor neurons

 SAMPLE PREP:
-Grow worms at 20 degrees
+Grow worms at 20 degrees.
-Mount young adults on groove agar pads in 150 mOSm Buffer Use 5 mM Levamisole in M9 for immobilization.
+Mount young adults on groove agar pads in 150 mOSm Buffer.
+Use 5 mM Levamisole in M9 for immobilization.

 DATA COLLECTION:
-Microscope system: Keyence BZ-X800
+Microscope system: Keyence BZ-X800.
-Objective: 40x oil
+Objective: 40x oil.
-Digital zoom: 1x
+Digital zoom: 1x.
-Exposure time: 2.5 sec
+Exposure time: 2.5 sec.
-Mode: High resolution
+Mode: High resolution.
 Only image the neuron closest to the cover slip.
-Stitching in uncompressed mode
+Stitching in uncompressed mode.

 FILE NAMING:
-Group folder name: yyyymmdd_Strain_xx
+Group folder name: yyyymmdd_Strain_xx.
-File prefix: yyyymmdd_Strain
+File prefix: yyyymmdd_Strain.
-Stitched file name: yyyymmdd_Strain_xx_Neuron(s) Stitched files are rotated to orient anterior end towards left unless there are multiple worms in the frame.
+Stitched file name: yyyymmdd_Strain_xx_Neuron(s).
+Stitched files are rotated to orient anterior end towards left unless there are multiple worms in the frame.
 To determine L/R: Look for alae position relative to TRN.
 If alae is above TRN then ALML, otherwise ALMR.